pdonham/CS591-MEAN/Notes/Daily Topics.md

 - Using Postman
 	- Headers
 	- Parameters
-- Testing using mocha and chai
+	- Generating code
 - error-first pattern
 - Debugging backend code

 ## Day 4
 - Writing and using config files
-- Consuming APIs
+- Testing using mocha and chai
 - Project discussion

 ***